Revision of EU Plant Health Law

 What are the major implications for exporting countries?

-Non-EU authorities (national plant protection organisations, NPPOs) will have to adjust their procedures in relation to exports of plants for planting to respond to new requirements for RNQPs.
+Non-EU authorities (national plant protection organisations, NPPOs) will have to adjust their procedures in relation to exports of plants for planting to respond to the new requirements for RNQPs.
 They will also have to adjust to the new derogation request processes.
 Those with temporary derogations will have to be prepared to report annually to the Commission on their phytosanitary risk measures.

 Recommended Actions